Education - Higher Education

 Designed for the All-Wireless Enterprise

-From the beginning, Meru designed its network for the All-Wireless Enterprise: an organization that never needs to depend on wires for connectivity.
+From the beginning, Fortinet designed its network for the All-Wireless Enterprise: an organization that never needs to depend on wires for connectivity.
 College students who have grown up in a world without wires need a network that can combine high performance with mobility, while IT needs to provide high density coverage without sacrificing performance or reliability.

-Meru's virtualized Wireless LAN architecture offers students and faculty a wired-like user experience, combined with fast deployments, simple management and a low total cost of ownership.
+Fortinet's virtualized Wireless LAN architecture offers students and faculty a wired-like user experience, combined with fast deployments, simple management and a low total cost of ownership.

 - Quality of Service.
 Data applications get all the bandwidth they need while toll-quality voice is assured.